GoatingInsane/Teamfight-Manager-2-Better-Database/README.md

 Some really old school players are assigned as coaches/analysts when applicable (eg. BoxeR on T1) This will cause some Orgs to be naturally stronger, however if you play out the trading period, it should balance things out more.
 This imbalance is also inherent to the current version of Teamfight Manager 2, with your starting Region and Team acting as a secondary difficulty setting.
 Of course, you can always create your own custom team to replace any of the default teams.

+### Will the database be updated to match the eSports landscape 2027 and beyond?

+There will be branches in the future that are up to date with the spring of each year.
+The official database will still be the 2026 version, with Org assignments and Player ages remaining unchanged.
+Alternate versions will be labeled 2027, 2028, 2029 etc.

+If interest is shown, I may also create retro branches to hilight the forgotten stars of metas that have passed.

 ### How is Player strength calculated?